kraksoft/vagrant-box-debian/README.md

 Debian Vagrant Boxes
 ====================

-The main goal of this repository is to provide ready to use Vagrant boxes.
+This repository provide ready to use Vagrant boxes.
 You can download it from "releases" tab.

 They are based on Debian/amd64 netinst iso file and created using [this](https://github.com/kraksoft/vagrant-box/blob/master/build-debian.sh) script.